sp4c38/AWattPrice/README.md

 </p>

-An app that displays data retrieved from the public aWATTar API.
+An app that displays electricity prices retrieved from the public aWATTar API.

-aWATTar is an electricty provider who offers the customer to not pay a fixed price for electricity.
-Instead the customer only needs to pay as much for the electricity as it currently costs at stock exchange 📉.
+aWATTar is an electricty provider, where customers don't pay a fix price for electricity, but instead pay as much for the electricity as it currently costs at stock exchange 📉.
 This is possible because the electricity price changes every hour.
-There are different tariffs which all have different degrees of risk.

 🌍 Supported regions: Germany 🇩🇪 and Austria 🇦🇹